danielandresgp/danielandresgp.github.io/_pages/about.md

 ---

-Aside of research, my hobbies are crossfit, reading and writing.
+Aside of research, my hobbies are crossfit, reading, and writing.

-I am happily married to Lis, she is much more than I could ever deserved!
-We have a beautiful baby called Juan Pablo, our [mustard seed](https://www.biblegateway.com/passage/?search=Mateo+13%3A31-32&version=NIV).
+I am happily married to Lis.
+She is much more than I could ever deserved!
+We have a beautiful baby boy called Juan Pablo, our [mustard seed](https://www.biblegateway.com/passage/?search=Mateo+13%3A31-32&version=NIV).

 The most significant aspect of my life is that I love Jesus, but not as much as [He loves me](https://www.biblegateway.com/passage/?search=John%203%3A16&version=NIV)!
 If you are interested, we can talk about it!